 US Limited liability companies are registered with provinces in Canada.
-In province of Ontario, this can be done by sending Form 6 to Ministry of (You can download here: Form 6 to register US LLC in Ontario).
-You must attach $80.00 fee with your form and certificate of good standing from State along with other requirements as mentioned on form.
-Your LLC is registered under Ontario Business Names Act as an Extra-Provincial Limited Liability Company and a Business Identification Number (BIN) will be issued for your LLC.
+In the province of Ontario, this can be done by sending Form 6 to the Ministry of (You can download here: Form 6 to register US LLC in Ontario).
+You must attach $80.00 fee with your form and certificate of good standing from State along with other requirements as mentioned on the form.
+Your LLC is registered under the Ontario Business Names Act as an Extra-Provincial Limited Liability Company and a Business Identification Number (BIN) will be issued for your LLC.

-Registering your LLC with the province is an important legal requirement if you use your LLC to conduct business in province.
+Registering your LLC with the province is an important legal requirement if you use your LLC to conduct business in the province.
 Other provinces such as British Columbia and Alberta have their own rules for these registrations.
 You should always consult a lawyer or a tax accountant specializing in LLC issues in Canada before making a decision.

-Note: Maroof HS CPA Professional Corporation is a CPA firm and not a law firm, hence, the above cannot be considered as a legal advice at any point of time.
+Note: Maroof HS CPA Professional Corporation is a CPA firm and not a law firm, hence, the above cannot be considered as legal advice at any point in time.

-How to register a US Limited Liability Company (LLC) with Canada Revenue Agency (CRA)?
+How to register a US Limited Liability Company (LLC) with the Canada Revenue Agency (CRA)?

 You can get a business number (BN) from Canada Revenue Agency (CRA) for your LLC.
 Business Number (BN) is different from Business Identification Number (BIN), former is issued by CRA and the latter is issued by the province.
 In order to conduct business, you will be needing both of these.

 What is a Hybrid Entity?

-Hybrid entity means an entity which is treated differently in two different jurisdictions.
-A US LLC which is taxed as a corporation in one country whereas taxed as a partnership in another one is a hybrid entity.
+A hybrid entity means an entity that is treated differently in two different jurisdictions.
+A US LLC is taxed as a corporation in one country whereas taxed as a partnership in another one is a hybrid entity.

-Can a US non-resident member of a US LLC claim treaty benefits under US Canada Tax Treaty?
+Can a US non-resident member of a US LLC claim treaty benefits under the US Canada Tax Treaty?